Research shows more Customers now buy online using mobile than desktop. So, have you adapted for holidays sales, like Thanksgiving & Black Friday?

-Consistency across your selling platforms is key, ensuring that no matter where your customers are, and no matter which device they’re using, they have all the information they need to make an informed purchase.
-In terms of overall consistency, it is best to create a single product description that can be pushed out across multiple sales platforms and channels.
-This can help to save you time, and spare your valuable internal resources, while simultaneously reducing the risk of human error significantly.
+Consistency across your selling platforms is key.
+This ensures that no matter where your customers are, or which device they’re using, they have all the information they need to make an informed purchase.
+For overall consistency, it is best to create a single product description, so you can push out across multiple sales platforms and channels.
+This can help to save time and spare your valuable internal resources, whilst simultaneously reducing the risk of human error significantly.

 Leading on from the above, there is one clear problem with using a single product description and pushing it through all your sales channels.
 On desktop alone, the issue is that different channels will have different structures and different content requirements.
 When you factor in mobile sites and apps, this problem is intensified.
 What works on desktop doesn’t always work on mobile, and what works on one sales channel doesn’t always work on another.
 Online retailers need to make sure they’re responsive.